 In addition to ‘Jnetics Screening Services’, a number of other providers also offer testing for Jewish genetic disorders.

-In addition to the service at Guy’s and Barnet Hospital, there are a number of other private testing options that cover a range of Jewish genetic disorders.
+There are a number of other private testing options that cover a range of Jewish genetic disorders.
 Inclusion of these private options by Jnetics does not represent an endorsement of their services.

 Dor Yeshorim is an international genetic screening organisation established within the Orthodox Jewish community to prevent Jewish genetic disorders.
 They offer testing for 9 recessive disorders (plus Gaucher Disease on request) to unmarried, previously un-tested individuals who intend to find a spouse by arranged marriage.
 Results are not supplied but a PIN number is given and checked against that of a potential spouse to assess compatibility.
 Local centres in the UK can be contacted without referral to find out details of their private screening.